-It’s been a volatile few weeks for businesses and consumers alike, and as measures to prevent the spread of COVID-19 have come into place, many brands may have seen a drop in traffic, particularly of users with intent to purchase.
+It’s been a difficult year for businesses and consumers alike, with new measures to prevent the spread of COVID-19 coming and going every few weeks.
+Multiple lockdowns and tiered restrictions have caused many brands to see a drop in traffic, particularly of users with intent to purchase, throughout the year.

 While less traffic can be worrisome, it is likely that there are still relevant users who are interested in and considering purchasing your product or service.
 It’s also likely that marketers have more time to play with, as many brands are cutting back on marketing activity during this time of uncertainty.

-In this blog, we outline some of the things you can do to effectively use your time in the next few weeks.
+In this blog, we outline some of the things you can do to effectively use your time when sales are low.
 We have also created a Data Studio dashboard for your use so you can action some of the suggested projects.

 With everything that is happening right now, (in many verticals) buyer confidence may be lower than normal, translating to declines in sessions and conversion rates than you would normally have expected to see.
 However, this doesn’t mean your website users are not relevant or valuable – many may be using this downtime to carry out research, with the intention to buy at some point in the future.